candoia/all-revision-file-coupling/README.md

 # Candoia app: file-association-mining
 This app computes co changing files in the project using weka library.
-This app utilizes apriory association mining algorithm. r
+This app utilizes apriory association mining algorithm.

 ## Structure of this directory